 Note: Fiscal year end is January 31, 2020.
 (1) Subscription revenue retention rate is calculated as total subscription revenues in a fiscal year from customers who purchased any of our solutions as of January 31 of the prior fiscal year, expressed as a percentage of total subscription revenues for the prior fiscal year.
 Year-over-year increases in subscription revenues from existing customers reflect both the effect of phased activations of originally contracted for seats as well as additional sales to these customers, net of attrition.
-(2) Recurring or subscription revenues consist principally of fees from customers for accessing the nCino Bank Operating System and maintenance and support services that we offer under non-cancellable multi-year contracts, which typically range from three to five years.
+(2) See Selected Consolidated Financial and Other Data-Non-GAAP Financial Measure for more information.
+(3) Recurring or subscription revenues consist principally of fees from customers for accessing the nCino Bank Operating System and maintenance and support services that we offer under non-cancellable multi-year contracts, which typically range from three to five years.